dartus95/dartus95/README.md

 ## Hello there!

-Hi I’m Dartus95 and working as Network and Security engineer.
+Hi I’m Dartus95 and I'm working as Network and Security Engineer.

-- My repositories are just for fun and to learn some technologies in my free time and to use in my line of work.
+- My repositories are just for fun and to learn some technologies and concepts in my free time and to use in my line of work.
-- If anything would catch your eye, you can contact me.
+- If anything should catch your eye, do not hesitate to can contact me.
-- Favourite quotes:
+- My favourite quotes:
 > "The rocket worked perfectly, but it fell on the wrong planet." - Wernher von Braun on first use of V2 rocket

 > “Once you have tasted flight, you will forever walk the earth with your eyes turned skyward.” - Leonadro da Vinci